-An effective and economical scare tactic to keep birds off patio is to use a predator decoy.
+An effective and economical scare tactic to keep birds off the patio is to use a predator decoy.
 Animals instinctively are scared of their predators.
 Take advantage of that and place decoys of their predators such as snakes, and big birds like owls, hawks and eagles on your patio and around your property where birds frequent.
 Ensure to move them around so the birds don't get familiar with them.

 Make the Birds Uncomfortable

 The goal of the strategy: To make the birds uncomfortable and the patio undesirable and inhospitable so it will deter the birds from using your patio.
 You do this by messing with their senses.

 Birds are sensitive to sound as it is their way of keeping safe from predators.
 There are many bird repellents products that use high impact sonic and ultrasonic repelling sounds to deter birds.
 These products may have different birds' sounds that allow you to change the repelling sounds.